SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 <br></br>

-## SharePoint Embedded Trial Containers
+## SharePoint Embedded Trial Container Types

 To aid customers with the development of applications to be used with SharePoint Embedded, we are allowing the creation of a Trial Container Type.
 Customers will be allowed 1 Trial Container Type at any time in their tenant.
 The Trial Container Type will *not* be linked to billing and can only be consumed by the Partner tenant.